hugemenace/nd-docs/asset-library/overview.md

 ![Install Asset Library](../_media/install-asset-library.jpg)

+?> **Manual installation:** the asset library file, `nd_asset_library.blend`, is located in the `assets` directory within the ND add‑on folder.
+You may copy or move this file to another location on your hard drive and add its path in Blender’s preferences.
+If you want to use the built‑in categories, also copy the `blender_assets.cats.txt` file alongside it.

 ## Concepts

 Blender's built-in modifiers offer powerful non-destructive operations to be applied to an object.
 ND add-on then helps orchestrate the use of modifiers to make a non-destructive modeling workflow easier and more efficient.